bishtgautam/elm-unofficial-guide/docs/source/getting_started.rst

 by ``--machine cori-knl`` or ``--machine cori-haswell``.

-3. Make any modifications to the case
+3. Make any modifications to the case and setup the case

 .. code-block:: bash